hirotaka-i/long-gwas-pipeline/README.md

 ├── phenotype.lt.tsv   # Example longitudinal phenotype file (continuous)
 └── phenotype.surv.tsv # Example longitudinal phenotype file (survival)
 ```
-**Note**:
-1. Because current workflow requires merging process using plink1.9, we use hard-calls not dosages.
-2. PLINK files can be an input if they are chromosome separated.
-But VCF input is preferred as the VCF workflow has multi-alellic splitting, ref/alt-aware liftover, imputation quality filtering and more parallelization.

 ### Configuration
 The pipeline is highly configurable. `./conf/` folder has configuration files for profiles and parameters.